yukihito23/Exile_Scavenge/README.md

 > - Pickup fruits and apples from trees.
 > - Search throu wrecks.
 > - Get woodstocks from trees.
+> - Get water from different sources if he has a empty bottle/container to fill.
 >
 More information coming soon!